4 years of Article 370 abrogation: Mehbooba Mufti under 'house arrest'; NC claims office sealed

 The National Conference (NC) also said that its party headquarter Nawa-i-Subah was “sealed” and no one was allowed to go inside.

 True to form and in keeping with the clampdown on mainstream democratic activities organised by parties opposed to 5th Aug 2019, the JKNC office has been sealed by the police.
-No one is being allowed in or out of the office.
+No one is being allowed in or out of the office.— JKNC (@JKNC_) August 5, 2023

 These steps betray the nervousness of the…